wc2184/wc2184/README.md

 - 👀 My all time favorite language is JavaScript, and my favorite library/framework is React.
+I also very much enjoy flexbox.
 - 🎖️ My main focus is frontend programming.
 - 🦢 I love aesthetic websites- I enjoy getting into the nitty gritty details of website design.
 - 🥪 I also do backend programming with Node/Express, PostgreSQL, Firebase, and others... but I am most proficient in frontend JavaScript.